AsmaHero/MemoryGame/README.md

 # Memory Game Project

 ## Description
-This is converted cersion of the Memory Game project.
+This is converted version of the Memory Game project related to Udacity.
 This project convertetd from a static project to an interactive one.